0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 vfn_ip = "x.y.z.0"
 ```

-6.3 Recreate your VFN configs on validator, and deploy on VFN.
+6.3 Create your VFN configs on validator, and deploy on VFN.

 ```
 # On your validator (or wherever your key_store.json lives)